 A few months ago, we wrote a piece about how to make your life with a roommate easier.
 Each apartment has a common area where roommates share.
-Because these spaces are belonged to many people, everyone who uses them must treat them with care.
+Because these spaces belong to many people, everyone who uses them must treat them with care.

 What do we consider to be a common room?